 Reports on the third quarter of video cards are already here, with modest positive news for the red actress

-The growth compared to the previous quarter and the decline from the previous year were both better than the general data of the PC market (which grew only by 7.6 quarter-on-quarter and fell by 8.9 percent over the same quarter last year), which nevertheless indicates positive momentum that exists Makers of graphics cards and personal computer gaming, but in a glance it can be argued that as long as the world of personal computing continues to lose its scope, everyone dependent on it (including NVIDIA and-I HAVE D, Of course) loses in the end.
+Growth compared to the previous quarter and the decline compared to the previous year were both better than the general PC market data (which grew only 7.6 percent quarter-on-quarter, and fell 8.9 percent compared to the same quarter last year), which nevertheless indicates a positive momentum To video card manufacturers and gaming on PCs in general - but at a glance it could be argued that as long as the personal computing world continues to lose its scope, everyone who depends on it (including NVIDIA and-AMD, Of course) loses in the end.

-Another point of light in the data specifically relates to AMD, which enjoyed 33.3 growth in the third quarter of 2015 compared to the second quarter of the year, compared with a growth of only "26.4" to NVIDIA - which allowed AMD to increase its market share Minimized to 18.8 percent (as opposed to 18 only) at the opponent's expense, which of course Continues to control the high hand And sells, statistically, four products on each product that sells AMD.
-This improvement on the part of the Sunnyvale chip developer is not much, but hey - it's better than seeing a further deterioration of theRadeon And so on, is not it?
+Another data point specifically concerns AMD, which enjoyed 33.3 percent growth in the third quarter of 2015 compared to the second quarter of the year, compared with growth of only 26.4 percent "NVIDIA" - which allowed AMD to increase its market share Minimize to 18.8 percent (vs. 18 only) at the opponent's expense, which of course Continues to control the high hand And sells, statistically, four products on each product sold by AMD.
+This improvement from the chip developer from Sunnyvale is not much, but hey - it's better to see further deterioration of theRadeon And so on, is not it?